Airbnb picks Amazon Prime chief to run its core business

 "Greg brought me to Amazon and I could not have asked for a better mentor and colleague," said former Amazon executive Julie Todaro.
 "Greg has supported me at every stage in my career and I'm not alone.
 There are countless women and men in businesses around the world who have learned from Greg and benefitted from his guidance and friendship."

+Greeley, who oversaw Prime starting in 2013, helped lead Amazon's work to speed up its Prime shipping to same-day deliveries in some US cities, as well as launch the popular Prime Day sale.
+Recently, he'd been focused more on integrating Whole Foods with Amazon, CNBC reported last month.
+Neil Lindsay, who's spent seven years at Amazon overseeing worldwide marketing, is now in charge of Prime.

-It's hard to overstate Prime's importance to Amazon, making Greeley's exit a notable one for the company.
+It's hard to overstate Prime's importance to Amazon.
 The membership program has created loyal customers who are more likely to buy Amazon-made electronics, watch Amazon shows and spend roughly twice as much as non-Prime customers on the company's online store.

 Amazon has never disclosed the number of Prime members it has, but estimates in the US range from 50 million to 90 million members.